MTG/essentia/doc/sphinxdoc/models.rst

 Classifiers
 -----------

-Classification and regression models based on pre-extracted embeddings.
+Classification and regression models based on embeddings.
+Instead of working with mel-spectrograms, these models require embeddings as input.
-The name of these models is a combination of the classification/regression task and the name of the :ref:`embedding model<Feature extractors>` that should be used  to pre-extract embeddings (``<classification_task>-<embedding_model>``).
+The name of these models is a combination of the classification/regression task and the name of the :ref:`embedding model<Feature extractors>` that should be used to extract embeddings (``<classification_task>-<embedding_model>``).

 *Note: TensorflowPredict2D has to be configured with the correct output layer name for each classifier.
 Check the attached JSON file to find the name of the output layer on each case.*